Should I Become a Sports Historian?

 Step 2: Complete Your Graduate Education

 Most sports historians come away from graduate school with at least a master's degree, and more frequently a Doctor of Philosophy (Ph.D.).
-While graduate degree programs offer a student the opportunity to specialize, a specific sports history degree program was very rare at this level as of December 2012.
-The most common path toward this career through graduate school involves the completion of a master's degree or doctorate in history or journalism, continuing to focus on whichever specialty the student focused on during his or her undergraduate education.
+As of 2016, a few major universities offer programs with sports history as a specialty, including the University of Texas program Physical Culture and Sports Studies and the Penn State program History and the Philosophy of Sport.
+However, the most common path toward this career through graduate school involves the completion of a master's degree or doctorate in history or journalism, while continuing to focus on whichever specialty the student focused on during his or her undergraduate education.

 Coursework at this level becomes more intense, with seminars, internships and professional programs taking precedence over lecture classes.
 The subject matter also becomes more specific.
 The true focus on sports history usually doesn't come until the student researches and writes a master's thesis or doctoral dissertation.

-- Complete your Ph.D. dissertation in a sports history topic.
-During graduate school the sports history specialization can take center stage.
+You'll want to complete your Ph.D. dissertation in a sports history topic.
+During graduate school, the sports history specialization can take center stage.
 A dissertation is what singles out a graduate as an expert sports history or sports journalism.
-This step is what makes someone a sports historian, instead of simply a historian.
+This step is what makes someone a sports historian instead of simply a historian.
 Your dissertation should be ready for publication upon defense in front of an academic panel.
 Seeking publication in a recognized sports journal or media outlet is another way to achieve professional credibility as a sports historian.

 Step 3: Find a Job

 Once the aspiring sports historian has obtained the necessary education, he or she must then find work in the field.
 Many sports historians become history professors and find jobs teaching at colleges or universities.
 Those who focused on journalism in their education may find work writing for sports magazines or reporting on sports news.
-Another option is to work in a museum, as a program coordinator or museum technician.
-The advanced education required to become a sports historian also serves as qualification for advancement into managerial roles, such as a managing editor or curator.
+Another option is to work in a museum as a program coordinator or museum technician.
+The advanced education required to become a sports historian also serves as qualifications for advancement into managerial roles, such as a managing editor or curator.